-6) How to Detect THC in Your System?
+6) How is THC Detected in Your System?

 There are many ways to detect THC in your system, but the most common way is through urine testing.
 Other methods include hair, blood, and saliva screening.

 7) Are THC Urine Tests Accurate?

-The major problem with urine tests is that it doesn’t really test for THC, but a different chemical called THC-COOH, which is a metabolite of THC.
-This compound is produced when the liver breaks down the THC (THC-COOH is actually the chemical that stays in your system and appears on different drug tests).
+The major problem with THC urine tests is that it doesn’t really test for THC, but a different chemical called THC-COOH – a metabolite that is produced when the liver breaks down THC (THC-COOH is actually the chemical that stays in your system and appears on different drug tests).

 8) Why Does THC Give You a Euphoric High?

-“THC, acting through cannabinoid receptors, also activates the brain’s reward system, which includes regions that govern the response to healthy pleasurable behaviors like sex and eating.
+“THC, acting through cannabinoid receptors, activates the brain’s reward system, which includes regions that govern the response to healthy pleasurable behaviors like sex and eating.
 Like most other drugs of abuse, THC stimulates neurons in the reward system to release the signaling chemical dopamine at levels higher than typically observed in response to natural stimuli.
 This flood of dopamine contributes to the pleasurable “high” that recreational marijuana users seek.”

 9) Can THC Effect My Baby?

 10) Is THC the Same as CBD?

 Absolutely not.
 THC is the primary psychoactive compound in marijuana – the compound that produces the “high” effect.
-CBD is the “second most” talked about cannabinoid in marijuana, but unlike its cousin, it is entirely non-psychoactive (does NOT produce a high).
+CBD is the “second most” talked about cannabinoid in marijuana, but unlike its cousin, it is entirely non-psychoactive (i.e. it does NOT produce a high).
 Furthermore, CBD is known to actually reduce or counter the psychoactive effects of THC.
 (Read more about the difference between THC and CBD).

 11) How does THC Effect You?

-Whether you are smoking marijuana, eating it, dabbing it, or taking it as an oil, THC will almost certainly make you feel a little different.
+Whether you are smoking marijuana, eating it, dabbing it, or taking it as an oil, THC will almost certainly make you feel “a little different.”
 For example, you may experience any of the following:

 - Pain Relief